How many of us live in households where the dinner plate consists of a serving of meat, starch, and a small portion of vegetables?

 Cauliflower.
 Roast it, steam it and puree it into a mash.
 I love my cauliflower and you will never catch me without this delicious vegetable in my fridge.

 Sweet potatoes.
-Yes they’re starchy, but their nutritional profile makes sweet potatoes worthy of being enjoyed often.
-Roast them for best results!
+Yes, they’re starchy, but their nutritional profile makes sweet potatoes worthy of being enjoyed often.
+Roast them for the best results!

 Zucchini noodles.
 Did you know you can julienne zucchini into noodles?
 It’s true.
 What a great way to get in some more veggies while cutting out starchy sides.